-You must arrange for the other party and the county attorney's office to receive complete copies of all forms and supporting documents you have prepared for the hearing.
+You must arrange for the other party and the county attorney's office (if using Expedited Process) to receive complete copies of all forms and supporting documents you have prepared for the hearing.
 This is called "service of process."
 A copy of the motion, affidavits, and any supporting documents must be served upon all parties, either personally or by mail.
 If a party is represented by an attorney, the forms and supporting documents must be served on the attorney instead of the party.

 Personal service: forms and supporting documents are hand delivered to the other party personally or by leaving them at that party's place of residence with some person who is of suitable age or discretion who also lives at the same residence.
-Forms and supporting documents must be hand delivered at least 21 days before the hearing date.
+Forms and supporting documents must be hand delivered at least 21 days before the hearing date if using Expedited Process.

-Mail service: forms and supporting documents are mailed by first class U.S. mail to the other party and the county attorney's office at least 24 days before the hearing date.
+Mail service: forms and supporting documents are mailed by first class U.S. mail to the other party and the county attorney's office at least 24 days before the hearing date if using Expedited Process.

-If your forms and supporting documents are not timely served upon the other party (or his/her attorney) and the county attorney's office your motion may not be heard by the court.
+If your forms and supporting documents are not served on the other party (or his/her attorney) and the county attorney's office by the deadlines above, your motion may not be heard by the court.